mabogiqwa/c-compiler/README.md

 # c-compiler
 Building a mechanism that can speak the language(machine code) of the CPU.

+## Design decisions
+The compiler will be 32-bit, little-endian with a flat memory model.
+It will process identifiers such as conditionals, loops, functions, and integers for now.

 ## Preprocessing
 This component will handle include declarations, macros, and conditional compilations.